Are you reading this at work?

 If there’s injury, ill health or an emergency in the workplace, anyone working alone needs some kind of support and interaction, the kind that new high-tech systems and smartphone applications can deliver.

 Obviously, workers are alone and potentially at additional risk if they travel to and from isolated areas, or if they work in confined spaces (like fluid tanks, grain bins or elevators) or at heights (hydro linemen, forestry workers).
-Even your local convenience store clerk works alone at some point, and the cash nearby is another potential risk factor for them.
+Even your local convenience store clerk works alone at some point, and the cash nearby is another potential risk factor.

-Communication devices using satellite, cellular or Wi-Fi are great ways to remain in contact with a lone or remote location worker.
-Smartphone apps can bring together other device capabilities, like GPS, time and date stamps, automatic or pre-scheduled audible alerts, even the accelerometer can be used to provide valuable information about a worker’s status.
-And because they are two-way communication tools, the worker can call for help or assistance if needed.
+Communication devices using satellite, cellular or Wi-Fi are great ways to remain in contact with lone or remote location workers.
+Smartphone apps bring together other device capabilities, too, like GPS, time and date stamps, and automatic or pre-scheduled audible alerts; even the accelerometer can be used to provide valuable information about a worker’s status.
+And because smartphones are two-way communication tools, the worker can call for help or assistance if needed.